Run (Scandal): Plot

 Olivia (Kerry Washington) is kidnapped in her apartment by masked men, who take her across the hall to the neighbor apartment.
 Jake (Scott Foley), believing the kidnappers took Olivia out of the building, runs out to the streets where he runs after a car he believes Olivia is in.
 While Jake is outside, the kidnappers quickly remove surveillance equipment from Olivia's apartment before Jake returns.
 Jake calls Huck and Quinn and informs them of the situation.

 The kidnappers drive away with Olivia in an ambulance in which one of the kidnappers, Otto (Robert Baker), tells her to beg and negotiate for her release, but Olivia refuses and tells them that she will only talk with the leader of the kidnapping.
 She is then drugged and passes out.
-Olivia wakes up in a demolished cell with a cell mate, a man named Ian Woods (Jason Butler Harner), who claims to have been there a long time.
+Olivia wakes up in a demolished cell with a cellmate, a man named Ian Woods (Jason Butler Harner), who claims to have been there a long time.
 He tells her that he is a journalist and was kidnapped after finishing a story in Egypt.
 Olivia assures Ian that she will get them out of there.

 As time goes by, Olivia and Ian begin to bond and share details of each other's lives.
 One day when she is in the bathroom, Olivia discovers a window and tries to escape through it, but is caught by the kidnappers who, knowing they can't harm her, decide to punish her instead by taking Ian and shooting him.

 Olivia, distraught by Ian's murder, begins to have dreams about Jake rescuing her, and her life in Vermont with Fitz (Tony Goldwyn).
 In her dreams, both Tom Larsen (Brian Letscher) and Abby (Darby Stanchfield) show up to tell her that she does not have anybody to rescue her and that she must rely only on herself.

 When she is taken to the bathroom, she tries to escape again out the window, but discovers that the kidnappers cemented it shut.
 Olivia is devastated and begins to cry.
 However, she manages to get a hold of a pipe iron and uses it to knock out one of the kidnappers, and steals his keys and gun.
 She begins to run towards the red door leading out of the building, but is stopped by the other kidnapper, Otto.
 Olivia, after much hesitation, shoots and kills Otto.

 She manages to unlock the red door, but discovers that the small building she is being held in is within a warehouse and that there is no way out.
 She also discovers that Ian is actually the man holding her hostage as leverage against the president.